NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Turns around the opponent on backturned
 - 2B(B) made a mid (TODO: Was this reverted to high?)
 - 2BBA(B) hitbox disappears three frames sooner
-- 2A(A) "Lands" to fix rare issue where late in the 2A move Mizuki becomes "airborne" and cannot cancel his follow ups after teleport
 - 6B staggers
 - 6B(B) has one more frame of hitbox
 - 6BB(B) Y cancels properly